Pengsoo: Character

 According to the self-introduction on the official website, Pengsoo is 10 years old and currently is an EBS trainee.
 According to Pengsoo in its audition video, it said that it had been swimming in Antarctica to become the best creator, then crash-landed in Switzerland to learn the yodeling song and swim from Switzerland to the coast of Incheon, and he wanted to be like Pororo of EBS.
-Pengsoo is deliberately genderless, and the height of Pengsoo is 2m 10cm.
+Pengsoo is deliberately genderless, and the height of Pengsoo is 2m 10 cm.
 In addition, Pengsoo is described as using Pengsoo's own toilets and showers.

 Media appearances

 It also entered the 2021 EBS College Scholastic Ability Test (CSAT) special lecture and was featured as the EBS PerfectScore Workbook cover model, which was released in 2020.
-Pengsoo was selected as a presenter for the 34th Golden Disk Awards and has made content with K-Pop group TWICE.
+Pengsoo was selected as a presenter for the 34th Golden Disk Awards and has made content with K-Pop group Twice.

 Popularity and influence

 Pengsoo's rise in popularity is largely credited to its unique character.
 It has been described as rude, back-talking, and brazen.
-Within a nine month span in 2019 - 2020, Pengsoo generated 10 billion won (approx. 7.6 million USD) in revenue.
+Within a nine-month span in 2019 - 2020, Pengsoo generated 10 billion won (approx. 7.6 million USD) in revenue.
 In 2019, Pengsoo's popularity was cited in increased searches by South Koreans of travel to Ushuaia, a point close to Antarctica allowing for wildlife viewing such as penguins.
 Pengsoo was chosen as the "Animal of the year 2020".
 Pengsoo is one of the most influential penguins in South Korea currently.
 The official fandom name of Pengsoo is "Peng Club" (펭클럽).

 In 2019, Pengsoo beat BTS to become South Korea's "Person of the Year".

 Government-related appearances

-Pengsoo has received attention from the South Korean government, and was invited to the Ministry of Foreign Affairs and met Minister Kang Kyung-wha on November 6, 2019 to promote a special summit between South Korea and the ten-member Association of Southeast Asian Nations.
+Pengsoo has received attention from the South Korean government, and was invited to the Ministry of Foreign Affairs and met Minister Kang Kyung-wha on November 6, 2019, to promote a special summit between South Korea and the ten-member Association of Southeast Asian Nations.

 has shot many TV commercials and public advertisements for encouragement, cheering on the public during the COVID-19 pandemic.